Character strings in btw_this()

 includes dplyr's introductory vignette.btw_this("{btw}")

-returns the package help index (becausebtw
+returns only the package help index (becausebtw

 doesn't have an intro vignette, yet).